 - Soil Type: Rich, well-draining soil with a pH between 4.5 and 8.3

-Starting Foxglove From Seed
+How to Start Foxglove From Seed

 Foxglove is very easy to start from seed.
 The seeds need light to germinate, so you basically just scatter them over the soil and rake very lightly to partially bury them.
 (That's essentially how the plants propagate themselves if you allow the flowers to go to seed.)
 Keep the soil moist until the seeds germinate and when the seedlings emerge, thin them to a spacing of 18 to 24 inches.

-Seedlings need to be hardened off before being transplanted outdoors by being placed in a sheltered outdoor location with protection from sun, wind and frost.
+If you start seeds indoors, the seedlings need to be hardened off before being transplanted outdoors by being placed in a sheltered outdoor location with protection from sun, wind and frost.
 Plant them in well-turned soil fortified with compost and other organic material.
 Choose a cloudy day for transplanting to minimize the risk of transplant shock.

 In What Zone Does Foxglove Grow Best?

 Foxglove thrives in a combination of sun and shade and doesn't do well in the intense sunlight of Southern growing zones.
-They grow best in full sun in USDA hardiness zones 4 through 8, but if you give them plenty of shade, they will also thrive in zones 9 and 10.
+They grow best in full sun in USDA hardiness zones 4 through 8, but if you give them plenty of shade, they may also prosper in zones 9 and 10.
 Locations in zone 3 that receive ample sunlight in the summer can also potentially support foxglove, especially if you start the plants indoors and transplant them in the spring as soon as conditions are right.

 When Should You Plant Foxglove?